 Clement BlanchetVisiting Associate Professor

-During his 10 years collaborating with Rem Koolhaas, he has contributed to the development of OMA in France and led several winning project for the firm, including the construction of Serpentine Gallery in London, the design and construction of Caen Library (Completion s2016) in France, the design and development of winning entries like the Convention and Exhibition Centre in Toulouse, the Engineering school of Centrale, master plans in Saclay and in Bordeaux, and lately the bridge JJ Bosc over the Garonne in Bordeaux.
+Clément Blanchet, a French architect and critic, is a visiting associate professor at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He practices in the fields of architectural theory, urbanism, and cultural investigations.
+Blanchet is a former associate in the Office for Metropolitan Architecture (OMA), which he joined in 2004.
+In 2011, he was appointed director of OMA France.
+During his 10 years collaborating with Dutch architect Rem Koolhaas, he has contributed to the development of OMA France and led several winning projects for the firm, including the construction of Serpentine Gallery in London, the design and construction of Caen Library in France, the design and development of winning entries like the Convention and Exhibition Centre in Toulouse, master plans in Saclay and Bordeaux, and, most recently, the JJ Bosc bridge over the Garonne River in Bordeaux.